Villiger at St Josephs University

 Let me know if you have questions!

-I am a new judge to this LD debate format.
+I have served as a judge to this LD debate format, and policy format for 4 years.

 I prefer debater not to use acronym that a typical person on the street does not know.